-I've come to respect the word RESPECT even more after experiencing disrespect.
+I've come to respect the word RESPECT and even more after experiencing disrespect.
 The word respect is a very common word in our vocabulary.
-We've heard the common quotes about how we have to - earn respect to get respect - which I believe puts the focus always back on us and not the other person we are interacting with.
+We've heard the common quotes about how we have to - earn respect to get respected - nice, but doesn't work for every situation and I believe puts the focus alwa and not the other person we are interacting with.
 Have we ever focused on the flip side of this, which is, to earn our respect someone must also show respect?
 Have you walked away from a situation where someone has shown you complete disrespect and you wondered what you did wrong or why did they just treat you that way when you've shown them respect?

 In difficult situations I must admit I think I focused on my behavior and tried to be the best person I could be and my goal was to treat people well and show them respect.
 I would not want to be known for anything else!
 Right?
 Recently I was blessed with spending time with people who live their life where a mutual respect is expected and demanded from the people they will interact with.
 My eyes were opened to so many things.